mayhemer240/342_Assignment_1/CTest/README.md

 2. Compile the program
    `make`

-3. Run the program in debug mode (outputs the last 10 lines):
+3. Compile and view last 10 lines of program output:
    `make debug`

-4. Run the program and save output to a file
+4. Compile and store program output in a textfile `make release`
-   `make release`
    - This will prompt you to enter a file number, creating an output file: output_c_x.txt  (where x is your input)